kayelet/docker-mysql-python/README.md

 # Python-Mysql development Platform
 ## Purpose
 The project provides dev cluster allowing the user to run SQL scripts on the (Mysql) database and develop/test/run against it in Python environment.
-The run SQL files are registered in table SQL_RUN_LOG.
+The program registers each of the run SQL files in log table SQL_RUN_LOG.

 ## SQL scripts
-1. Although the table created already in image, the script for creating log table SQL_RUN_LOG already provided unders sqls: sql_run_log_0.sql
+1. Although the table created already in image, the script for creating log table SQL_RUN_LOG already provided under the 'sqls/' directory: sql_run_log_0.sql
-   DO not change the RUN_ID (0) of script, it makes it the first to be run, before any other SQL file.
+   Do not change the RUN_ID (0) of script, it makes it the first to be run, before any other SQL file.
-2. The SQL file names must comply with name convention [a-zA-Z_]+_[0-9]+.sql Although table/object name is not encorced, it is recommended to create file names with the name of the object and its type.
+2. The SQL file names must comply with name convention [a-z]+[a-z0-9_]+_[0-9]+.sql, otherwise they are not recognized by the program as valid SQL files.
+   Although table/object name is not enforced, it is recommended to create file names with the name of the object and its type.
    Example: employee_tab_10.sql
 3. The number at the end of the file name represents the order in which the files should be run.
 4. This number is referred to as the SQL RUN_ID and written as such in the SQL_RUN_LOG table.